zhaoyul/aposd-vs-clean-code/README.md

 I disagree: I think that Knuth intended for his approach to be used for production code.
 (We are really off in the weeds here...)

+>>> END DIGRESSION.
+Also, I'm not sure that your comment below follows naturally anymore from what is above it.

 **UB:**

 In the chapter I extracted three classes from that function: `PrimePrinter`, `RowColumnPagePrinter` and `PrimeGenerator`.

+>>> Can you pull up information from your comment below (which I propose to delete) that clarifies that this isn't Knuth's original code, but rather back-end output?

 Once the classes were extracted, the `PrimeGenerator` looked like this: (which I did not publish in the book.)
 The variable names were Knuth's.